user profile avatar

 Bio

-Hi, I’m Isabelle, a senior at St. Thomas More Academy.
-Next year, I will attend the University of Virginia to pursue a bachelor's degree in nursing.
-I am driven to become a nurse because my dream career is one that will allow me to directly impact the lives of others.
-In high school, my extracurriculars have allowed me to already begin impacting lives.
-Last year, I restarted and led the Women’s Club at my school.
-I have been able to create community between the girls in all grades of my high school by leading discussions on relevant topics, such as friendship or societal pressures.
-Aside from leading the Women's club, I currently serve as the President of my school's Pro-Life Club, organizing meetings and events, leading other officers, handling important communication, and serving our community.
-Outside of school, my passions include reading, travel, self-improvement, health and fitness, and dancing.
+Hi, I’m Isabelle, an incoming first-year at the University of Virginia.
+I am pursuing a bachelor's degree in nursing because my dream career is one that will allow me to directly impact the lives of others.
+In high school, my extracurriculars allowed me to already begin impacting lives.
+In 11th grade, I restarted and led the Women’s Club at my school.
+I was able to create community between girls in all grades by leading discussions on relevant topics, including friendship or societal pressures.
+Aside from leading the Women's club, I served first as Secretary, then as President, of my school's apologetics club, organizing meetings and events, leading other officers, handling important communication, and serving our community.
+Outside of school, my interests include reading, travel, self-improvement, fitness, and dancing.
 In dance, I have trained in ballet, pointe, contemporary, and jazz.
-For the past three years, I have auditioned and been accepted into the Jill M. Taylor Dance Company.
-Despite injuries somewhat limiting how much dancing I can do this year, I have still been actively dancing, as well as understudying roles, and helping teach the younger dancers.
-Winning scholarships will allow me to more fully focus on my studies as I work towards a degree in nursing, which will prepare me for a successful career of impacting lives.
+For the past three years, I have auditioned and been accepted into my studio's Dance Company.
+Despite injuries somewhat limiting my dancing this past year, I still actively danced, understudied roles, and helped teach the younger dancers.
+I have always been driven to excel academically, and I have received the honor of being co-valedictorian of my high school class.
+In college, I know I will encounter a challenging curriculum, but I am prepared to persevere and work my hardest.
+Winning scholarships will allow me to more fully focus on my studies as I work towards a nursing degree, which will prepare me for a successful career of impacting lives.
 Thank you for your consideration!

 Education